 Colds and allergies actually produce a lot of similar symptoms.
 Because of this, it can be difficult to distinguish what you are really dealing with.
 Some of the symptoms that are typically present with both common colds and allergies are fatigue, a runny nose, and even a sore throat in many instances.

-Different Ways To Tell The Difference
+Ways to Tell the Difference

 Read about our Founder & CEO, Dr. Eric Fishman, and how he came up with the idea for MONQ, a brand that has since become iconic in the Health & Wellness industry.

-Impact On The Body
+Impact on the Body

-If you notice that your body is physically hurting and that you have aches and pains that didn’t exist prior to experiencing cold symptoms, it is very likely that you are experiencing a virus of some sort.
+If you notice that your body is physically hurting and you experience aches and pains that didn’t exist prior to experiencing cold symptoms, it’s likely that you’re experiencing infection from a virus.
 You are generally not going to experience any aches or pains when dealing with allergies.

-Natural Remedies For Each
+Natural Remedies for Each

-How Aromatherapy Can Help:
+How Aromatherapy Can Help